gilliorem/minishell/README.md

 < infile | cat -e
 {LESSER, WORD, PIPE, WORD, WORD}
 output
-Data structure: an array of characters.
+Data structure: a linked list
+the lexer goes through the `user input` and make out a linked list out of it. a node is either a word, a pipe, a lesser, a double lesser, a greater, a double greater, an and, an or

 ### THE PARSER
-Responsability: Assemble a structures of KEYWORDS that can be treated properly: split the elements in the AST ready for execution
+Responsability: Assemble a structure of KEYWORDS that can be treated properly: split the elements in the AST ready for execution
 Data structure: link list